cilium/cilium/Documentation/security/tls-visibility.rst

 To see this, open a new window and run the following command to identity the name of the cilium pod (e.g, cilium-97s78) that is running on the same Kubernetes worker node as the ``mediabot`` pod.

-Then start running cilium monitor in "L7 mode" to monitor for HTTP requests being reported by Cilium:
+Then start running cilium-dbg monitor in "L7 mode" to monitor for HTTP requests being reported by Cilium:

 .. code-block:: shell-session

-    $ kubectl exec -it -n kube-system cilium-d5x8v -- cilium monitor -t l7
+    $ kubectl exec -it -n kube-system cilium-d5x8v -- cilium-dbg monitor -t l7

 Next in the original window, from the ``mediabot`` pod we can access ``artii.herokuapp.com`` via HTTPS: